mrotundo/datalakedev/docs/index.md

 Processing for more straightforward ETL tasks could be handled directly through Glue, but it does not support some more advanced features of Spark.
 For heavier computing loads [Elastic Map Reduce (EMR)](#elastic-map-reduce-emr) should be utilized.
 There is additional overhead in EMR as it does require a cluster be provisioned, but in doing so you are gaining access to a full Hadoop stack.

+At the highest level the entire solution should be inside of a [Virtual Private Cloud (VPC)](#virtual-private-cloud-vpc) to isolate it from external systems.
+For more fine grained controls over data access **Lake Formation** provides advanced controls which tightly couple with other Amazon services.
+This allows for control

 ## Potential Extensions
 This solution is focused on ingestion and processing.
-While in both S3 and Redshift are readily accessible from other Amazon data services, it would make more sense to
+While in both S3 and Redshift are readily accessible from other Amazon data services, it would make more sense to also include a standardized way to engage with a datastore that provides .
+These could include such relational database such as **RDS**, a NoSQL solution **DynamoDB**,

+## Integration
+One of the added benefits of working in the Amazon cloud is access to a robust set of APIs

 # Detail